 The letter of James is a letter with its own particular character.
-Of course that goes for each letter in the Bible, but still this letter is indeed exceptional, as you will discover.
+Of course that goes for each letter in the Bible, but still this letter is indeed special, as you will discover.
 It takes a special place in the New Testament.
 You could compare the place of the letter of James among the other letters with the place that Jonah takes in the Old Testament among the other prophets.
-All old testament prophets have a message for the people of God, except Jonah.
+All Old Testament prophets have a message for the people of God, except Jonah.
 Jonah is an exception, for he is sent with a message from God to the Gentiles.

 Many letters in the New Testament, especially those of Paul, address the believers as members of the church and as united with Christ.
-James is an exception, for he addresses his letter “to the twelve tribes” of Israel “which are scattered abroad”.
-Therefore James writes his letter to the people of Israel in total.
-It is also remarkable that he, although he mainly addresses the Jewish Christians (he uses the word ‘brethren’ fifteen times), also addresses the unbelieving Jews.
+James is an exception, for he addresses his letter “to the twelve tribes” of Israel “who are dispersed abroad” (Jam 1:1).
+James writes his letter to the people of Israel as a whole.
+It is also remarkable that he, although he mainly addresses the Jewish Christians – he uses the word ‘brethren’ fifteen times –, also addresses the unbelieving Jews.

 In this letter you do not find much doctrine or teaching.
 Possibly this letter has already been written before Paul wrote his letters.
-It nevertheless needs to be said that, to make this letter a reality in your life, it is necessary that you know the doctrine of Paul’s letters.
-Therefore it is not a letter that you just unthinkingly bring into practice.
-It is about living out the new man and about that new man Paul tells everything in his letters.
+Nevertheless, it must be said that for this letter to become a reality in your life, it is necessary that you know the teachings of Paul’s letters.
+It is not a letter that you simply put into practice overnight.
+It is about living out the new man, and about that new man Paul tells everything in his letters.
 If you have read his letters you will certainly recognize this.
-Although the rank order of the letters, as we have in the Bible, is not inspired, the letter of James therefore takes, right after the letters of Paul, a remarkably justified position.
+Although the ranking of the letters, as we have in the Bible, is not inspired, the letter of James therefore takes, right after the letters of Paul, a remarkably justified position.

-The recipients are the people of God that are still a part of God’s earthly people.
+The recipients are the people of God that still belong to God’s earthly people.
 They are still not separated from them.
-The people as a whole have rejected the Lord, while these recipients yet confess that they possess the faith in the Lord Jesus as the Lord of glory (Jam 2:1).
+The people as a whole have rejected the Lord, while these recipients yet confess that they believe in the Lord Jesus as the Lord of glory (Jam 2:1).
 That means that through this letter God makes us familiar with a form of Christendom, which is a mixture: the Jewish Christendom.
 It is a letter that is written with a view to a transition phase of the old (Judaism) to the new (Christendom).
 The particular period of time in which we could best place this letter is the time of the church life of the first believers, as it is described in the book of Acts.

-In this transition time God tolerates that certain customs of the old people of Israel are still being maintained in the newly established church.
-Soon there will come an end to that transition time, due to the destruction of Jerusalem that will take place in the year 70 by the Romans (the letter of James was dated between the years 45 and 62).
-James actually stresses that also when he speaks about ‘the last days’ (Jam 5:3).
-In a certain sense you may therefore call this letter an ‘end-time letter’.
+In this transition time God tolerates that certain customs of the old people of Israel are still maintained in the newly established church.
+Soon there will come an end to that transition time, due to the destruction of Jerusalem that will take place in the year 70 by the Romans – the letter of James is dated between the years 45 and 62.
+James also points this out when he speaks about “the last days” (Jam 5:3).
+In a certain sense you may therefore call this letter an ‘end time letter’.

-Therefore this letter is also a topical issue to us.
-We also live in an end time and indeed the end time of Christianity.
+That is why this letter is also relevant to us.
+We also live in an end time and indeed the end time of Christendom.
 Also the end time in which we live will be closed with judgments.
 Another thing is that we are on the threshold of a new time that will come after the judgments.
 That new time covers a period of a thousand years, a period that is characterized by peace in heaven and on earth under the most blessed government of the Lord Jesus.

-The people of Israel are still being addressed.
-James addresses those who are scattered, namely the Israelites who are scattered everywhere among the nations.
+The people of Israel are still addressed.
+James addresses those who are dispersed, namely the Israelites who are dispersed everywhere among the nations.
 He still sees the whole people, like Elijah (1Kgs 18:31; cf. Ezra 6:17) and Paul (Acts 26:7) did, until God executed judgment.

 James has a leading position in the church at Jerusalem.
 You may say that he is the leader of this church.
-The church at Jerusalem consists of Jews who came to faith in the Lord Jesus, but who did not differ from their unbelieving compatriots, concerning the exercise of their religion.
+The church at Jerusalem consists of Jews who came to faith in the Lord Jesus, but who, in the exercise of their religion, are not distinguished from their unbelieving compatriots.
 Among them James, together with Peter and John, is considered to be a pillar (Gal 2:9).